dsscollection/git-github-for-stats/appendix.md

 -   [Install a Git client](http://happygitwithr.com/git-client.html).
 Good options -- you might want more than one!
     -   [RStudio](https://www.rstudio.com/products/rstudio/) has basic Git client functionality.
     -   [SourceTree](https://www.sourcetreeapp.com) is free and excellent.
-    -   [GitKraken](https://www.gitkraken.com) is also well-regarded and works across Mac OS, Windows, and Linux.
+    -   [GitKraken](https://www.gitkraken.com) is also well-regarded.
+It is notable in that it runs on Linux, in addition to Mac OS and Windows.
 -   [Connect to GitHub](http://happygitwithr.com/push-pull-github.html) will affirm that your system is set up properly.

 Repositories and workflow